EddWills95/rm-test/README.md

 - Had to use node version v14.18.2 in order to successfully build node-sass on M1 macs
 - Some of the images no longer seem to work in the responses from the API

-For reviewer:
+- Spent majority of my time looking up how enzyme works more than integrating the feature
+- Fetching data was simple and initially started with useSWR
+- Moved back to Node as I got bogged down in the testing aspect
-- This felt much more about how enzyme works than how my general react proficiency.
-Fetching data was simple and initial started with useSWR but spent a long time understanding how enzyme renders (I haven't used it in years).
-This was an invaluable stackoverflow answer: https://stackoverflow.com/a/58671975
+- Spent a long time understanding how enzyme renders (I haven't used it in years)
+    - This was an invaluable stackoverflow answer: https://stackoverflow.com/a/58671975
+    - The mount returns a promise which we can await until everything is finished (the useEffect and mockedFetch) and correctly rendered
 - Enzyme has some real problems with useEffect (i'm not even sure if they've overcome this yet) which forces you to use a `mount` over the `shallow`

 TODO:
 - [x] In the PropertyListing component you will see that 5 property cards are rendered using hard coded data